Congleton: Football

-The local football team, Congleton Town F.C., known as the Bears, play in the North West Counties League.
+The local football team, Congleton Town F.C., known as the Bears, play in the Northern Premier League First Division West.
 Their ground is at Booth Street.

 Tennis

 Congleton Tennis Club, one of the oldest in the country (founded in 1890), have occupied the same grounds throughout their history.
 The club has nine courts: six all-weather courts and three with artificial grass.
 Four of the courts are floodlit.

+Basketball

+Congleton Grizzlies Basketball Club is the town's basketball team.

 Other sports

 There are two cricket clubs, Congleton CC and Mossley CC.
-There are two golf clubs in the town—the historic Congleton Golf Club, which is an undulating nine-hole course with views over the Cloud End, and the 18-hole parkland course at Astbury.
-There is also a running club, Congleton Harriers, which meets weekly at Congleton Leisure Centre.
-The club organises the Congleton Half Marathon and in 2012 re-introduced the Congleton Quarter Marathon.
+There are two golf clubs in the town—the nine-hole Congleton Golf Club, and the 18-hole parkland course at Astbury.
+Congleton Harriers running club meets weekly at Congleton Leisure Centre.
+The club organises the Congleton Half Marathon.
+A weekly 5K parkrun takes place at Astbury Mere Country Park.

 Transport

 Railway

 Congleton railway station was opened by the North Staffordshire Railway on 9 October 1848.
 It is situated on the Stafford-Manchester spur of the West Coast Main Line.
-There is generally an hourly stopping service between Manchester Piccadilly and Stoke-on-Trent, fewer on Sundays, with trains operated by Northern.
+There is generally an hourly stopping service between Manchester Piccadilly and Stoke-on-Trent, and rail replacement bus services on Sundays (every 2 to 3 hours), with trains operated by Northern Trains.

 The Biddulph Valley line used to terminate in the town.
 The railway ran from Stoke-on-Trent to Brunswick Wharf, in the suburb of Buglawton.
-Passenger services ended in 1927, with freight services continuing until 1968 when the line was closed.
+Passenger services ended in 1927, with freight services continuing until 1968, when the line was closed.